alatimer/cme211-notes/lecture-06/lecture-06.md

 >>>
 ```

+Trying to make a "point" to a different thing.
+This doesn't work.
+Here it defines a new "a" for use inside of the function.
+This must be why total+=1 didn't change the total variable from a higher scope, trying to make it point at 1 instead of 0

 ### Accessing a global variable

 This is bad practice, do not do this.
 We will take off points.
 We show you in